ClariceR/nia-lesedi/README.md

     }
 ```

-I'm also proud of how I managed to make the ovelay mobile menu line up perfectly with the image underneath.
+I'm also proud of how I managed to make the overlay mobile menu line up perfectly with the image underneath.
 If you happen to see it messed up, please let me know so I can investigate!

 ### Continued development